-The purchase tax (known as Mas Rechisha) imposed on property investment in Israel has been significantly reduced in order to encourage activity within the local real estate market during the Corona crisis.
+The purchase tax (known as Mas Rechisha) imposed on property in Israel has been significantly reduced for second homeowners and non-residents buying in Israel, in order to encourage activity within the local real estate market during the Corona crisis.
 The decision by the Minister of Finance, Israel Katz, was approved by the Knesset on August 29, and immediately went into effect.

 Calculate the Purchase Tax using the Mas Rechisha Calculator in English

 The new ruling cancels one of the most significant steps taken by former Treasury Minister, Moshe Kahlon, who, upon entering his role in 2015, was charged with the responsibility of lowering housing prices after seven consecutive years of prices rising sharply.
-In order to achieve this, he took a series of steps which were intended to reduce the high demand for apartments, especially on the part of investors and foreign buyers.
-In June 2015, as part of this policy, Kahlon raised the purchase tax for investors from 5% to 8%.
-This rate was supposed to be valid through 31 December, 2020.
+In order to achieve this, he took a series of steps that were intended to reduce the high demand for apartments, especially on the part of investors and non residents buying in Israel.
+In June 2015, as part of this policy, Kahlon raised the purchase tax for property investment in Israel from 5% to 8%.
+This rate was supposed to be valid through 31 December 2020.

 Following the tax markup in 2015, investment activity in the Israeli housing market decreased significantly.
-At its peak, investment accounted for 25% of all transactions in the market, but from June 2015, when the tax was raised, the purchases made by investors fell to 13% of total transactions.
+At its peak, investment accounted for 25% of all transactions in the market, but from June 2015, when the tax was raised, the purchases made by local investors and non residents buying in Israel fell to 13% of total transactions.
 As investment in local real estate was discouraged, many Israeli investors took their money outside of Israel and bought real estate in other places such as Portugal, Germany, the UK, and the United States.

 About two months ago, near the beginning of the economic crisis created by Covid-19, Kahlon’s term as Minister of Finance ended.
 The change in policy, introduced by the new minister Israel Katz, was created in order to stimulate movement in the housing market, and to assist the Israeli construction industry, which generates billions of shekels each year, to emerge from the severe economic crisis.
 The Ministry of Finance also hopes that the move will keep Israeli capital in the local real estate market rather than see it flow abroad.